HEADINGTON, OXFORD

 Anthony Wood regarded Brome Whorwood as of no religion, and a clownish and ill-natured person, and one of his bailiffs described him as "a very passionate man", while his younger brother Thomas was "a hot-headed craz'd person and a violent presbyterian".

-Brome Whorwood and Jane’s only son, Brome Whorwood junior, matriculated at the University of Oxford from St Mary Hall on 31 October 1651 when he was 16.
-On 5 September 1657, when he was 22, wishing to travel with a friend from Hampshire to the Isle of Wight, "did ... hire a vessel that was leaky, which sunk by the time they were half way in their journey", and was tragically drowned.
-Thus the only legitimate son and heir of Brome Whorwood senior was buried in Holton Church on 19 September 1657.
+Brome Whorwood and Jane’s only son, Brome Whorwood junior, was matriculated at the University of Oxford from St Mary Hall on 31 October 1651 when he was aged 16.
+On 5 September 1657, when he was 22, wishing to travel with a friend from Hampshire to the Isle of Wight, he “did … hire a vessel that was leaky, which sunk by the time they were half way in their journey”, and was tragically drowned.
+Thus the only legitimate son of Brome Whorwood senior was buried in Holton Church on 19 September 1657.
 He has a memorial in St Paul’s Cathedral.

 Upon Information that the Wife of Mr. Broome Whorwood, a Member of this House, having obtained a Decree in the High Court of Chancery, against Mr. Whorwood, for Alimony, in the late Times of Usurpation; and he having brought his Bill of Review, to reverse the Decree; his Wife claims Privilege of Parliament against her Husband, as the Wife of a Member of the House of Commons; and refuses to answer;